Web3 Cohort Analysis 101: How it works and real-world examples

 The January cohort included the largest group, with 37M wallets.
 However, by June, only 4.5M wallets remained active.

-Despite the drop-off, 22% of the January cohort remained active by Month 4, marking the highest retention rate.
+Cohort analysis in research shows that despite the drop-off, 22% of the January cohort remained active by Month 4, marking the highest retention rate.

 An example of the wallet cohort of users active on Ethereum